OrielOrielOriel/site-old/_posts/2021-10-10-for-buisness-reasons-ctf-log.md

 Soon after, I landed a valid password.

-I chucked a `rockyou.txt` bruteforce against the username `sysadmin` while I researched that vulnerability and landed a valid password.

 Edited an existing plugin to include a PHP reverse shell and enabled the plugin; got a shell as `www-data` in a Docker container.

 ## Proxying Through Docker Container